 When choosing the best cabinet paint, look for paint designed for high-use areas.
 Some paint manufacturers make extreme bond paints that adhere well and dry hard.
 Paint should also resist scratching.
 Typically you won't need a paint additive, as it will also be added into the paint you choose.

 To begin, clear out clutter from countertops, empty all cabinets and cover any tiles and appliances using painter's tape.
 Next, remove all hardware from cabinet doors.
 Label drawers and hardware to make it easier to put them back in the right place after the paint has dried.

 There are many types of paint to choose from, but the best paint for kitchen cabinets is semi-gloss, gloss or satin.
 Matte is not practical in kitchens and baths where you will need durable paint you can easily clean.

 No matter the types of paint you choose, prepping is an important step in the process.
 Wipe down all surfaces with a degreser to remove oils and dirt.
 Sand surfaces smooth to remove old paint, residue and sand.
 For a more professional look, prime the cabinets.

 If you are changing hardware out or just need to touch up imperfections, use a wood filler on holes prior to painting.

-- Easy to clean.
+- Gloss paint is easy to clean.